OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 This is a tentative Tide Application, based on Server-Side Java implementing REST APIs for a Tide Computer.
 The rendering will be done through HTML5 and JavaScript querying the REST APIs.

+It uses the `TideEngine` module to compute all the tide-related data.

 If that one works, then we can really move away from Swing.
 This being said, as this project also contains the tide engine, it can be used from any Java application, including Swing applications.